Meet the Candidates

 Attendance is crucial at all meetings and events.
 The following are required activities:

-• quarterly committee meetings
+• Quarterly committee meetings at minimum.

-• semiannual Strategic planning session weekend
+• Semi-annual Strategic Planning session weekend.

 What are some Skills & Attributes that you should have as a Director?